JamieMBright/clear-sky-models/README.md

 The reader is again referred to the data section of our paper in order to learn how to access these inputs.

 ## Disclaimer
-We do not offer support for these models, however, we welcome any fixes or edits suggested by users.
+We do not offer support for these models, however, we welcome suggested fixes or edits by users.
-The intelectual property of these models remains with the authors credited within the paper.
+The intellectual property of these models remains with the authors credited within the paper.
-All models made available are already in the public domain, notable methodologies are not such as REST2v9 which is proprietry and McClear which is a website.
+All models made available are already in the public domain, notable methodologies are not such as REST2v9 which is proprietary and McClear which is a website.